jethornton/flexgui/docs_flex/source/jog.rst

 Keyboard Jogging
 ----------------

-Keyboard jogging uses the following keys to jog the X, Y and Z axes.
+Keyboard jogging uses the following keys to jog the X, Y, Z, A and B or C axes.

 * Right Arrow jogs the X axis in the positive direction
 * Left Arrow jogs the X axis in the negative direction